 - their unpredictable life span – in the world of e-Publishing, there are already many devices available on which to read e-books, and there will be many more to come – but they all have an obsolescence cycle.
 It is important to remember that companies can remove support for a device at any time, effectively leaving them unusable and useless.
 In 2014, Sony who had originally helped pioneer the e-reader, closed down its entire e-reader business in America, Europe, the UK and Australia and informed users that they would have to transfer to the Japanese owned Kobo.
 Similarly in March 2016 Barnes and Noble announced that it was removing all support for its Nook e-readers here in the UK.
 Fortunately a deal was struck with Sainsbury’s to transfer all customer accounts to the supermarket and Nook users should still be able to access “the vast majority” of their already purchased e-books.
 However, this can only really be guaranteed for bestsellers, lesser known titles not stocked by Sainsbury’s will just be lost to Nook readers forever!
 A sad reminder that you never actually own your e-books (the ones with DRM).
 You have a licence agreement to read them which the digital retailers can revoke it at any time.
 This was proved when Amazon deleted everybody’s copies of George Orwell’s 1984 and Animal Farm from their Kindles.
 It was a mistake and soon rectified but this incident goes to show just how little control we have over the e-books we “buy”.

 - platform lock-in and lack of interoperability – every dedicated e-reader worth buying is tied to its own exclusive e-book formats and bookstore.
-This means you’re generally limited to that store’s selection and prices, and stocks vary considerably e.g. Kobo’s e-bookstore at time of writing has 41 newspapers and magazines, while the Amazon store has more than 300!
-But… the Amazon Kindle is restricted to the MOBI e-book format which is not compatible with major e-book distributers such as Overdrive that supply their digital material in the more popular PDF and e-PUB formats used by the other major e-readers.
-This could be an important consideration if your school is considering investing in an e-book platform
+This means you’re generally limited to that store’s selection and prices, and stocks vary considerably e.g. in 2015 Kobo removed newspapers from its subscriptions and while its magazine subscriptions still remain available they can only be read on iOS and Android tablets, not on Kobo e-readers.
+The Amazon Kindle is restricted to the MOBI e-book format which is not compatible with major e-book distributers such as Overdrive that supply their digital material in the more popular PDF and e-PUB formats used by the other major e-readers.
+An important consideration if your school is planning investing in an e-book platform

 - the red tape involved – before loaning e-readers to students it is crucial to draw up a loans contract setting out the terms and conditions of use.
 Parents must sign accepting responsibility for any loss or damage to loaned e-readers; and pupils must agree to only use the device to read books the school has downloaded and not to use the device to surf the internet or for downloading additional material.